 How to buy commodities in 7 simple steps

-Before you start buying, read up on the variety of different commodities and investment types available to you.
+Before you start buying commodities, read up on the variety of different options and investment types available to you.
 From there, we’ll walk you through the rest of the process, via these seven easy steps:

 - Learn the basics.
 Get to know the types of commodities, and the various options within each type.
 Learn the various ways you can trade and invest in commodities.
 You’ll also want to learn some of the key terms that go with commodities trading, such as basis, convergence, and stop-loss orders.